 From Plehn 1898 to Agudze 1991

-Now fast forward a century.
+Fast forward a century.
 We’re still in Akpafu-Todzi, the mountain citadel of the Mawu people.
 Francis S. K. Agudze, the son of the then paramount chief (ìgara kpakpa) Oyete Akuamoah II, has access to the elaborate musical traditions connected to the worship of the deity Tokpaikɔ and decides to write on this topic for his diploma in Music at the University of Ghana.
 The thesis is essentially a description of Tokpaikɔ music, instruments, and texts.
-I think it is worthwile to quote Agudze’s motivation for his work:
+It is worthwile to quote Agudze’s motivation for his work:

 Two categories of readers have been kept in mind in the writing of this thesis.
 Firstly, it is meant for citizens of Akpafu who should see it as a great relief to have a written document, on the religious music of their ancestors, which they can easily lay hands on for reference.